pulumi/pulumi/docs/design/idl.md

     }

 The resulting `Foo` type's property will be named `bar`, not `Bar`.
-This is almost always what you want, however, you may explicitly specify an alternative name to use using the `lumi` tag's `name=<name>` option:
+This is almost always what you want, however, you may explicitly specify an alternative name to use using the `pulumi` tag's `name=<name>` option:

     type Foo struct {
-        Bar string `lumi:"name=Bar"`
+        Bar string `pulumi:"name=Bar"`
     }

-In fact, there are three other options supported by the `lumi` tag, to control code generation:
+In fact, there are three other options supported by the `pulumi` tag, to control code generation:

 * `optional`: this is an optional property (required is the default)
 * `out`: this property is set post-creation by the resource provider, rather than set by the client